 Soupe à l'oignon is a traditional French recipe, originating from Paris.
-This onion soup is true comfort food, perfect for cold evenings.
-The onions are slowly caramelized in butter, then combined with meat broth and gratinated in the oven with bread and cheese.
-The result is creamy, fragrant, and deliciously flavorful.
+This onion soup is a true comfort food, perfect for cold evenings.
+The onions are slowly caramelized in butter, then combined with beef stock and gratinated in the oven with bread and cheese.
+The result is creamy, fragrant and deliciously flavorful.

-Heat the butter in a saucepan, add the onions, and let them soften gently for about 30 minutes, stirring often and making sure they don't color
+Heat the butter in a saucepan, add the onions and let them soften gently for about 30 minutes, stirring often and making sure they do not brown

-At this point, season them with salt and pepper, sprinkle with flour, and continue cooking for about 2 minutes, stirring constantly
+At this point season with salt and pepper, sprinkle with the flour and, stirring constantly, continue cooking for about 2 minutes

-When the flour begins to stick, add the hot broth, cover, and let it cook on low heat for about 40 minutes
+When the flour begins to stick, add the hot stock, cover and let cook over the lowest heat for about 40 minutes

-Toast the slices of bread and distribute them among 4 oven-safe bowls
+Toast the slices of bread and divide them among 4 ovenproof bowls

-For the gratinated onion soup, cover them with grated cheese and finally pour the hot soup gently
+For the gratinated onion soup, cover them with the grated cheese and finally pour the hot soup gently over

 Place the bowls in the oven with the grill on, leaving them for a few minutes until a golden crust forms on the surface